Where: L’Albir (a.k.a. El Albir or just plain old Albir to its friends), Valencia province, Costa Blanca, Spain.

 For us, even though I love trains, this just wasn’t a convenient mode of transport as the station is quite far out of L’Albir centre.
 If we were going to Calpe we might have gotten the train, but for Altea and Benidorm it was much better to get the bus or drive.

 Bus 10 runs between Benidorm and Altea.
 It runs about every 20 minutes and stops on Avenida del l’Albir.
 You can see the current timetable here (click on the stop for the times for that stop).
 A single ticket is €1.55.
 You can buy it on the bus.
+It took us about 40 minutes to get from Albir to downtown Benidorm.

 What we did on our holiday